ScottLogic/blog/_posts/2024-09-03-sustainable-agile.md

 Category C is used for cloud environments, software as a service and other IT services that you do not host yourself.
 If you are unsure what category to put a system into, ask if you pay the electricity bill for that system, or if you pay a third party for access to that system.
 If you are paying the electricity bill, it is classed as a direct emission (category O).
 Otherwise, it is indirect (category C).

-Your systems also have an impact downstream – minimum specification drive hardware sales and software performance and network traffic use resources of your consumers and the infrastructure used to reach them.
+Your systems also have an impact downstream:
+- the minimum specification of your software drives hardware sales and therefore old hardware disposal.
+- software performance and network traffic use the resources of your consumers and the infrastructure used to reach them.

 These impacts are mapped to Category D.

 Once you have finished mapping your project or tech estate, you should have a table that looks something like this:

 | Emissions Category | Items |